 So few legal tech companies make wide-scale client feedback visible on their sites.
 It’s such a good idea.

 Overall then a great initiative, and one that has proven that it can work, i.e. crystallising legal processes and creating a UI/UX that enables non-experts to perform tasks that come under the ‘legal’ banner.
+When it comes to addiction due to stress one can go to rehab in miami for help.

 We see the same approach in no-code DIY toolkits, expert systems, and with self-serve contract creation inside corporates, as well as consumer rights-focused and other A2J applications.
 They all share the same central idea: that ‘legal’ work – where it can be turned into a logical and digitised process without the need for additional advice – can be made into a far more simple experience and achieve reliable results for the user.